-The Child and Adolescent Psychiatry program is an integral part of UT Southwestern Medical School, Parkland Memorial Hospital, Children’s Medical Center Dallas, and the Dallas psychiatric community.
-We have the largest Child and Adolescent Psychiatry training program in Texas, and the fifth largest program in the United States, and we still maintain a 1:1 faculty-trainee ratio.
-This allows us to offer our residents greater access to experienced and knowledgeable mentors than other programs.
+The Child and Adolescent Psychiatry Fellowship Program is an integral part of UT Southwestern Medical School, Parkland Memorial Hospital, Children’s Medical Center Dallas, and the Dallas psychiatric community.
+We have the largest child and adolescent psychiatry training program in Texas, and the fifth largest program in the United States, and we still maintain a 1:1 faculty-trainee ratio.
+This allows us to offer our fellows greater access to experienced and knowledgeable mentors than other programs.

 Under the Child and Adolescent Psychiatry training objectives, fellows and residents will:

 - Perform evaluations